 Melanie Spanswick enjoys writing music, often composing for friends and colleagues, as well as penning educational music for students.
 She is one of the few female composers to be published in the renowned Edition Schott Composer Series.

-Her music has recently been performed at the Shiga Bank Piano Festival, and at a ‘livestream’ concert held at the Watsuki Hall, both in Kyoto, and it was also featured in the Chamber Music Series at Toppan Hall in Tokyo, Japan.
-In Europe, Melanie’s music has been performed as part of the Montecatini Piano Festival in Italy, and in the UK as part of Piano Week.
-It has been recorded for the Steinway ‘Spirio’ piano, and, during February 2020, piano piece Aisa: Sand, Silk & Love was broadcast live on Radio-Berograd and on RTS, Serbian National Television, played by Japanese pianist Aisa Ijiri.
+European performances include the Montecatini Piano Festival in Italy, and in the UK as part of Piano Week.
+It has been recorded for the Steinway ‘Spirio’ piano, and, during the 2020 and 2021 seasons, the piano pieces Aisa: Sand, Silk & Love and Heiwa were both broadcast live on Radio-Berograd and on RTS, Serbian National Television, played by Japanese pianist Aisa Ijiri.

-Melanie’s educational piano music has been included in several piano festival syllabuses, and is often published in Pianist Magazine.
-Her elementary duet ‘Celebration’ from Snapchats duets and trios (published by 80 Days Publishing) has been selected by the RSL Classical Graded Music Examination Board, featuring in the ‘Debut’ level of their new Classical piano syllabus.
-And her piano pieces are also included on the syllabus of the International Performing and Visual Arts Examination Board, which is based in the Far East.
+Melanie’s educational piano music has been featured in piano festivals, international piano competitions, and music examination board syllabuses.
+The duet ‘Celebration’ (from Snapchats duets and trios; 80 Days Publishing) has been selected by the RSL Classical Graded Music Examination Board for inclusion in the ‘Debut’ level of their new Classical piano syllabus (2021), and Dancing Through The Daffodils (from No Words Necessary: Schott) is on the Grade 6 syllabus for the London College of Music piano exam syllabus (2021 – 2024).
+Four piano pieces currently appear on the syllabus of the International Performing and Visual Arts Examination Board, which is based in the Far East.
+She has recently written, complied and annotated the complete 2021 – 2024 piano syllabus for the London College of Music’s pre-Grade one exams (Pre-Prep, Step 1 and Step 2).

 Melanie was one of ten featured female composers in Pianist Magazine’s ’10 Women Composers You Have To Know’.
-And her piano music is featured in a digital anthology, published by Pianist Magazine, Play Women Composers.
+Her piano music is highlighted in a digital anthology, published by Pianist Magazine, Play Women Composers, and she is currently writing a regular elementary piano music series for Pianist Magazine.

 You can find out more about her publications, here.